“Oh, that’s not how your team tracks it?”

 We’ll also suggest related columns that make aggregating, slicing and dicing as easy as clicking a button.

 Once you’ve matched and added related columns, learn more about your data by clicking on values in a blue bubble. data.world automatically adds context and links you to even more information about each subject.

 In seconds, your data becomes cleaner, more discoverable, and more powerful.
 Hard to beat that.

 Our data matching is powered by Linked Data, which helps businesses capitalize on the relationships within their data.
 Despite the rising popularity of data-driven technologies, some studies report that less than 10% of data is used effectively by organizations.
 With Linked Data, your business can get more value out of the data you already have.

 Make it easier for everyone to find and use the data they need

-Let data.world take care of the time-consuming janitorial work of hunting down, scrubbing, and joining in common data columns.
+Let your cloud data catalog take care of the time-consuming janitorial work of hunting down, scrubbing, and joining in common data columns.
 You don’t have to be a data expert to match and enhance the data you share with analysts so questions get answered faster.

 Align all of your data with industry standards

 Enforce clean, consistent data relationships across every file, every team.
 If your marketing team documents prospects by state abbreviations (like TX) and your finance team uses full state names (like Texas), you should be able to quickly identify those as the same thing and query across the data to better understand the full scope of your business.
 As a result, your data becomes infinitely easier to work with, and you spend less time on tedious prep.

 Take your analysis to the next level